-The Fund, a partnership between Nesta, the Arts Council England and the Arts and Humanities Research Council (AHRC), is unique in encouraging collaboration between the arts, digital technolgy providers and the research community in order to undertake experiments from which the wider arts sector can learn.
+The fund, a partnership between Nesta, the Arts Council England and the Arts and Humanities Research Council (AHRC), encouraged collaboration between the arts, digital technology providers and the research community in order to undertake experiments from which the wider arts sector could learn.

 £7 million was made available for projects over the period 2012-2015 for projects up to a value of £125,000.
 Two new strands within the fund were introduced in 2013 to encourage applications around big data and research with funding up to £300,000.
 Read more about some of the case studies here.